CaliLuke/rusty-mcp/docs/Configuration.md

 **Step-by-step for new users**

-1. Ensure the binary path and working directory are correct for your machine.
-2. If you are running on Windows, remember to escape backslashes (`"C:\\Users\\you\\code"`).
+1. Install: `cargo install rustymcp` and ensure the binary is on PATH.
-3. Paste the configuration into the MCP section of your editor.
+2. Paste the configuration into the MCP section of your editor and reload it.
-4. Reload the agent; the server should appear immediately.
+3. On Windows, escape backslashes if you use a full path to the binary.

 ### Tips for first-time users

 - If the agent says it cannot reach Qdrant, check that the `QDRANT_URL` host/port are accessible from the agent machine.
-- Ollama must have the requested model pulled (`ollama pull nomic-embed-text`).
-The server logs a clear error if the model is missing.
+- Provider settings are recorded for logging in the current build; when remote providers are enabled, ensure credentials and models are available.
 - To disable file logging during experiments, set `RUSTY_MEM_LOG_FILE=/dev/null` before launching the binary.

 ## Verifying your setup